our favourite bedtime stories

 Plus, reading is great for inducing deep, healthy sleep in children, and helps improve concentration and cognitive function – teaching skills that will be beneficial for years to come.

-At Silentnight, we got our heads together to create a list of our favourite books, from the ages of 1 to 13.
+At Silentnight, we got our heads together to create a list of our favourite children’s bedtime stories, from the ages of 1 to 13.
 After much deliberation (and some disagreement) we created our ultimate list of favourite bedtime stories.

 Illustrator: Axel Scheffler